 In my first year, I had 120 posts on my blog.
 In comparison, this past year I wrote 10 blog posts, 10 LinkedIn Influencer posts, and approximately 800 tweets.
 My blog posts get decent traffic and no comments.
 In comparison, my latest LinkedIn post on the Apple Watch had over 10,000 views, 330 likes, and 69 comments.
 You just can’t beat the engagement that social media platforms provide, something that blogs on their own can’t do.
 It’s one of the reasons why long-time bloggers like Robert Scoble abandon their blogs for social media platforms.

 But what I wrote ten years ago in that post still resonates today: “I believe that blogs as they are today are more a state of mind than a technology or a publishing tool.”
 The platforms that we use are less important than the state of mind we take on when posting and engaging.

 For example, one of the biggest difference is that ten years ago, the idea of companies engaging customers in a two-way dialog was a completely foreign idea.
-This is what I wrote in that first post:“What if we actually asked our customers what they wanted?
-What if we used mechanisms like blogs to give customers a voice — and then actually listened and acted on requests?”
+This is what I wrote in that first post:

 Here’s the example I often give to organizations and their executives.
 In 2006, a Dell notebook caught on fire in Kyoto, Japan and Dell found itself in a media firestorm (pun intended).
 Having just launched their shiny new corporate blog, the incident really put Dell to the test — how would they handle this situation?
 Ignore it, cross the fingers, and hope that it will all die down?
 Or address it head-on?
 The result: Dell made the gutsy call and wrote a blog post that not only discusses the incident but also links to an article and picture of the Dell notebook on fire.
 That took a lot of guts.